LDSSA/curriculum-development/curriculum/01-bootcamp.md

 ##### Main topics

-1. Practical Introduction to Classificaton
+1. Practical Introduction to Classification
-2. Classifical with Logistic Regression
+2. Classification with Logistic Regression
 3. Using the Logistic Regression

 ##### Detailed curriculum